 Separate names with a comma.

-Discussion in 'Congregation of the Masses' started by Eevee General, Apr 1, 2014.
+Discussion in 'Congregation of the Masses' started by EV, Apr 1, 2014.

 I've heard of Sanderson's classes but I haven't checked them out myself.
 Thanks for the links!

 Shouldn't we all start using this thread as a place to post stories and get feedback?

 I'd be happy to give my thoughts on any you might want to share.
 I'm sure others would feel the same way.

 We should use this thread for anything writing related.
 If you want feedback, post it up!
 I'm part of a critique group so I can offer my approach I use there on here too.

 Hmm, I don't have much for asking for feedback...but I didn't want to die off.

 I decided to randomly go back into my Pokemon fanfic... (the one I mentioned before in this thread) I found out I get distracted in a weird way of sorts and I just wanted to share.